pupu-chenyanyan/pupu-chenyanyan.github.io/_pages/about.md

 👋 Welcome!

-I am a PhD candidate in the faculty of Transportation Science and Engineering at Beihang University (BUAA), Beijing, with a research focus on Autonomous Driving (AD), End-to-end (E2E) frameworks, Foundation Models (FMs), and World Models (WMs) in Intelligent Transportation Systems (ITS).
-My work lies at the intersection of artificial intelligence and transportation engineering, aiming to improve the efficiency and safety of transport systems.
+I am a PhD candidate in the School of Transportation Science and Engineering at Beihang University (BUAA), Beijing, with a research focus on Autonomous Driving (AD), End-to-end (E2E) frameworks, Foundation Models (FMs), and World Models (WMs) in Intelligent Transportation Systems (ITS).
+Positioned at the intersection of artificial intelligence and transportation engineering, my work aims to improve the efficiency and safety of future transport systems.

 Currently, I am also a **visiting PhD student** at the **KTH Royal Institute of Technology** (2026–2027).